theArchitectEngineer101/theArchitectEngineer101/README.md

 ---

-### 🏛️ The Argus Ecosystem: My Architectural Vision
+### 🏛️ The Argus Ecosystem

 My work is not just a collection of projects; it's the progressive assembly of a unified, intelligent automation ecosystem.
 Each component is a stepping stone towards a larger, interconnected system.

 -   **Project Ignis (The Body):** A high-precision robotic arm serving as the physical effector of the system.
 This is the focus of my undergraduate thesis.
 -   **Protocol Chimera (The Senses):** The evolution of Ignis, equipping it with computer vision and sensory input to enable active perception and data gathering for machine learning models.
--   **API Hermes (The Nervous System):** A modular Flask API that acts as the central communication layer, translating high-level commands into low-level hardware instructions for all robotic agents.
+-   **API Hermes (The Nervous System):** A central communication backbone utilizing a **MQTT-based protocol** to enable seamless, low-latency interaction.
+It translates high-level commands into precise low-level hardware instructions for all robotic agents, fostering a unified "hive mind" operation for diverse peripheral integration.
 -   **System Orpheus (The Mind):** The orchestration layer.
 Orpheus integrates with AI models like Gemini to translate human intent into actionable, multi-step plans for Hermes to execute.

 ---